spatie/icalendar-generator/README.md

 It is even possible to give an array of days in the month:

 ```php
 $rrule = RRule::frequeny(RecurrenceFrequency::monthly())->onMonthDay(
 	[5, 10, 15, 20]
 );
 ```

-Repeating can be done for certain months (for example only in the second quarter)
+Repeating can be done for certain months (for example only in the second quarter):

 ```php
 $rrule = RRule::frequeny(RecurrenceFrequency::monthly())->onMonth(